buzz/imdb-link-em-all/ADDING-SITES.md

 ## Adding new sites

-A definition of new site is very easy to write.
+A definition of a site is very easy to write.

 ```
 google: [